HRizwan1/2019-team-06f/reports/sprint-06/report.md

   ![prometheus](images/prometheus.png "Prometheus")

   * In order to integrate with complex data from Prometheus, we have used a tool called Grafana which is a completely open-source tool for data visualization and a monitoring system that collects metrics from our services.
-Grafana has a feature-rich metrics dashboard and graph editor for Prometheus and it also allows to query, create alerts, notifications, and ad-hoc filters for our service, which we might incorporate in the next sprint.
+Grafana has a feature-rich metrics dashboard and graph editor for Prometheus and it also allows to query, create alerts, notifications, and ad-hoc filters for our service.

   ![grafana](images/grafana.png "Grafana")